 The web configurator is an HTML-based management interface that allows easy device setup and management via Internet browser.
-Use Internet Explorer 6.0 and later versions or Mozilla Firefox 3 and later versions or Safari 2.0 and later versions.
+Use Internet Explorer 6.0 and later versions or Mozilla Firefox 3 and later versions or Safari 2.0 and later versions or Google Chrome.
 The recommended screen resolution is 1024 by 768 pixels.